From Pain to Perspective

 I had a brief visit with Kayla and Umbriel—they came over, which was great.
 Seeing Umbriel always cheers me up.
 Then Trent came home—the whole day was full of positivity again.

-This post is the complete opposite of the one I wrote before—black-and-white, bipolar body.
+This post is the complete opposite of the last on I wrote—black-and-white, bipolar body.
 It just goes to show that in one day, everything can change.

 My body cooperated.
-I got the help I sought out—from those three people—who are key to where I am right now.
+I got the help I sought out—from those three people—they are key to where I am right now.
 They’ve played a major role in my mental and spiritual well-being.

-At 7 o’clock I started the drink.
-I poured a glass and drank it down—chug style—every half hour until 10 o’clock.
+At 7 PM I started the drink.
+I poured a glass and drank it down—chug style—every half hour until 10 PM.

 From what I read and what I was told, I should’ve had movement within the first hour.
 Six glasses in—basically half a gallon later—nothing.